apache/druid/docs/ingestion/kafka-ingestion.md

 Header-based inclusion filtering allows you to include only specific Kafka records based on their headers before ingestion, reducing the amount of data processed and improving ingestion performance.
 This is particularly useful when you want to ingest only a subset of records from a Kafka topic based on header values.

-The following table outlines the configuration options for `headerBasedInclusionConfig`:
+The following table outlines the configuration options for `headerBasedFilterConfig`:

 |Property|Type|Description|Required|Default|
 |--------|----|-----------|--------|-------|